Chart Color Schemes

 Mortdale - Oatley shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Mortdale-Oatley shows a significant advantage compared to broader benchmarks.
-As of 2016, 40.5% of residents aged 15 and above held university qualifications, surpassing the national average of 30.4% and the NSW average of 32.2%.
-This high level of educational attainment is led by bachelor degrees at 26.9%, followed by postgraduate qualifications at 10.7% and graduate diplomas at 2.9%.
-Vocational credentials are also prominent, with 28.0% of residents holding such qualifications, including advanced diplomas at 11.4% and certificates at 16.6%.
+Educational attainment in Mortdale-Oatley significantly exceeds broader benchmarks.
+As of 2021, 40.5% of residents aged 15 years and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 26.9%, followed by postgraduate qualifications (10.7%) and graduate diplomas (2.9%).
+Vocational credentials are also prominent, with 28.0% of residents aged 15 years and above holding such qualifications - advanced diplomas account for 11.4% and certificates for 16.6%.

-Educational participation is notably high in the area, with 29.1% of residents currently enrolled in formal education as of 2016.
-This includes primary education (9.6%), secondary education (7.0%), and tertiary education (6.4%).
-Mortdale-Oatley's three schools have a combined enrollment reaching 2,065 students while the area demonstrates above-average socio-educational conditions with an ICSEA value of 1093.
-Education provision is balanced with two primary schools and one secondary school serving distinct age groups.
+Educational participation is notably high, with 29.1% of residents currently enrolled in formal education as of the latest data.
+This includes 9.6% in primary education, 7.0% in secondary education, and 6.4% pursuing tertiary education.
+Mortdale-Oatley's three schools have a combined enrollment reaching 2,065 students, according to the most recent figures.
+The area demonstrates above-average socio-educational conditions, with an ICSEA index of 1093.
+Education provision is balanced, with two primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education